Bringing Innovative Supplies and STEM Training to Schools

 After leaving our formal STEM careers 5 years ago and volunteering in over 3,000 classrooms, we are on a mission to create solutions for better hands-on STEM in classrooms.

-We are excited to bring better tools and support to the excellent educators in schools across California.
+We are excited to bring better tools and support to the excellent educators in schools across America.
 Please help us!
 We work day and night to help teachers inspire a love of learning and an excitement for STEM for our next generation.
-With your support, we can succeed together.
+Help us make meaningful and lasting change to improve education.

 Help us !